Is Pineapple Beneficial for People with Diabetes?

 Few individuals manage their diet by stabilizing the types of foods available on their plates.
 Beginning with a 9-inch plate, the Centers for Disease Control and Prevention (CDC) suggest filling it using:

-• ½ non-starchy veggies like carrot, salads, or broccoli
+• ½ non-starchy veggies like carrots, salads, or broccoli

 • ¼ lean protein like egg, chicken, or tofu